Tutorial Gateway

 Java String valueOf Method 1

-Within this Java String valueOf example, First we declared variable of available data types and assigned some random values using following statement
+Within this Java valueOf example, we declared the variable of available data types and assigned some random values.

 boolean bool = true;